Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: The Proposed method

 Although plasticity enables systems to adapt to new information, it must be balanced with stability to prevent catastrophic forgetting of accumulated knowledge.
-To achieve this, we simulate knowledge evolution through cognitive forgetting and knowledge consolidation memory.
+To achieve this, we functionally simulate this process through cognitive forgetting and the knowledge consolidation memory module.